iaeiou/blue-plankton-2/content/posts/covid-19-vaccine-rollout-in-new-hampshire-going-well.md

 ## Vaccinations available to out-of-staters

 Our state has so much capacity that it's even <a href="https://www.bostonglobe.com/2021/04/09/metro/cant-book-covid-19-vaccine-appointment-soon-you-can-get-shot-new-hampshire/" target="blank">opening up vaccination slots to out-of-state residents</a>.
-This will likely appeal to our Massachusetts friends over the border.\
+This will likely appeal to our Massachusetts friends over the border.
-\

 This availability for out-of-staters begins on April 19.

+> New Hampshire has 250,000 vaccination slots available before Memorial Day.

 ## Using the Vaccine Finder